piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 an object creation there still will be a possibility for changing an object properties and that shouldn't be possible.
 Finally I came to conclusion to create the simple builder `Jungi\Bundle\ThemeBundle\Details\DetailsBuilder` which is strictly associated with the class `Jungi\Bundle\ThemeBundle\Details\Details`.
-The builder provides setter methods with the fluent interface.
+The builder provides setter methods with the fluent interface support.

-Here is an example of creating new details instance:
+Here is an example of creating a new details instance:

 ```php
 use Jungi\Bundle\ThemeBundle\Details\Details;